saibharath2005/Generative-AI-Powered-Job-Recommender-System/README.md

 1. Upload your resume (PDF).
 2. Extract text using **PyMuPDF (`fitz`)**.
-3. **GPT-OSS-20B** summarizes the resume, identifies skill gaps, and generates a career roadmap.
+3. **GPT-OSS-20B via Groq** summarizes the resume, identifies skill gaps, and generates a career roadmap.
 4. Job keywords are extracted from the summary.
 5. **Apify** or **MCP automation** fetches jobs from LinkedIn and Naukri.
 6. Streamlit displays the results with **loading spinners** for a smooth UX.